How to plan your next Multichannel Strategy?

 - Purpose: Define how to compete more effectively with digital tactics

 - Scope: Typically annual.
-Transformation plans may be longer > Review digital capabilities > Define digital marketing technology > Define resource requirements for digital
+Transformation plans may be more extended> Review digital capabilities > Define digital marketing technology > Define resource requirements for digital

 Multichannel marketing plan